 The Aberdeen Art Gallery and Museums building closed for redevelopment way back in 2015 for what was initially to be just two-years, which then turned into four, so I’m thrilled that the final countdown has now begun until its reopening.

-When will Aberdeen art gallery reopen?
+When did Aberdeen art gallery reopen?

 Disability access in Aberdeen Art Gallery/General accessibility